ArnutDev/GachaMe/README.md

 This website will be updated with new content at the beginning of each month (*if time permits >_<*).

 ## Important Notice
 Some of the data on this website is owned by LINE Corporation.
-Please avoid using it for commercial purposes without proper authorization.
+Please avoid using it for commercial purposes.
 If you need to credit the sources, you can use the following references:
 - [GachaMe](https://gachame.netlify.app) (My Website)
 - [Rangers Book](https://rangers.lerico.net/en/rangers-book) (Source on my website)
 - [LINE Rangers Game] (Source on my website)